Casio Exilim EX-ZR200

 Since batteries are always essential to all the gadgets ever manufactured, the one that offers vitality to this camera is capable of 480 shots per charge.

-And with this we have reached the end of today’s analysis.
+And with this we have reached the end of today’s review.
 The Casio Exilim EX-ZR200 is a way better version than the EX-ZR100 it lends the design, control layout, menu and burst shooting functionality from.
 We found it was loads easy to use, comfortable and capable of performing really well.